BTG Begbies Traynor

 In order to be a licensed insolvency practitioner, an individual will need to pass the JIEB (Joint Insolvency Examination Board) set of examinations.
 The exams are made up of two papers both of which need to be passed in order for the qualification to be awarded.
 The exams test knowledge of both personal and corporate insolvency law as well as assessing how well the candidate can apply this to real-world scenarios.
 The JIEB exams are known for being extremely tough, and only those holding an in-depth working understanding of insolvency will be able to pass.

 It is vitally important you check the credentials of an insolvency practitioner before signing up with them.
-Some companies offer insolvency advice but due to not having a licensed IP themselves, they will refer you elsewhere and charge you a fee for doing so.
+Some companies offer insolvency advice but due to not having a licensed insolvency practitioner themselves, they will refer you elsewhere and charge you a fee for doing so.
 Ensure you are talking to a firm with their own in-house licensed insolvency practitioners.

 Are insolvency practitioners regulated?